Home » Holidays » St. Patrick's Day » Traditional Irish Champ

 The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-STEP 4.
-Add the hot milk and scallions, salt, pepper, and 4 tablespoons of the butter.
-Stir until the butter has melted and everything is well combined.
+2. Pour the warm, scallion-infused milk over the mashed potatoes, then add the salt, pepper, and four tablespoons of butter.
+Give it a good stir until the butter melts and everything is creamy and well combined.

-For most of my recipes, I offer options for changing the flavors.
+For many of my recipes, I offer options for changing the flavors.
 For an everyday mashed potato recipe, I’d probably recommend adding bacon or cheese or any number of other “improvements.”
-However, because this is a very traditional recipe, if you start making lots of changes to the ingredients you really won’t be making Champ.
+However, because this is a very traditional recipe, if you start making lots of changes to the ingredients, you won’t really be making Champ.
 You’ll be making some other kind of mashed potatoes.

 Storage: Keep any leftovers in a tightly closed container in the refrigerator for up to 5 days.
 May be reheated in the microwave (use high power stirring every 30 seconds) or in the top of a double boiler.